manueldidonna/pokemon-save-editor-android/README.md

 A :construction: **work-in-progress** :construction: Pokémon core series save editor for Android.

-It aims to have an attractive look that follows the most recent material design guidelines

 ### :joystick: Supported games
 - [x] Red/Blue/Yellow
 - [x] Gold/Silver/Crystal